LambBread/lipsum-cpp/README.md

 ## Installation

-lipsum-cpp has been mainly tested on Linux and WebAssembly as well as cross-compiled to Windows, although it could likely run on other operating systems as well.
+lipsum-cpp has been mainly tested on Linux and WebAssembly, although there have been passing builds for Windows and macOS as well.

 ### Prerequisites